joelparkerhenderson/demo-tofu-aws/README.md

 To create:

-* a virtual server using AWS EC2 with Ubuntu
+* a virtual server instance using AWS EC2 with Ubuntu.

-* a virtual database using AWS RDS with PostgreSQL
+* a virtual database using AWS RDS with PostgreSQL.

-* a serverless function "hello world" using AWS lambda.
+* a serverless function "hello world" using AWS Lambda.

-* a simple storage service using an AWS S3 bucket.
+* a simple storage service bucket using AWS S3.

-To also set up:
+And also set up:

+* a user and policy using AWS IAM.

 * a key pair for SSH access to the virtual server

+* a virtual private cloud (VPC) with two subnets in multiple availability zones.

 * a security group that permits SSH, HTTPS, PostgreSQL, etc.

+Bonus extras:

+* How to create and use Tofu variables, including descriptions and validations

+* Configure AWS free tier variables for the AWS EC2 server and AWS RDS database.

 Bonus extras: